ionic-team/ionic-docs/src/pages/react/your-first-app/3-saving-photos.md

 ## Filesystem API

 Fortunately, saving them to the filesystem only takes a few steps.
-Begin by opening the `usePhotoGallery` hook (`src/hooks/usePhotoGallery.ts`), and get access to the `writeFile` method from the `useFileSystem` hook:
+Begin by opening the `usePhotoGallery` hook (`src/hooks/usePhotoGallery.ts`), and get access to the `writeFile` method from the `useFileSystem` hook.
+Place the following line after your import statements but before your `usePhotoGallery` function:

 ```typescript
 const { deleteFile, getUri, readFile, writeFile } = useFilesystem();